 1. High Cost of Tuition

-While scholarships and loans are a definite possibility, they are not guaranteed due to international students’ immigration status.
-We recommend that you avoid getting into debt, so getting a scholarship or any financial aid is a necessity for international students.
+While scholarships and loans are possible, they are not guaranteed.
+Most international students are not eligible for U.S. federal student aid, so getting a scholarship or any financial aid can be especially important for international students.

 2. Too Much Diversity in Academic Programs

-These types of discrepancies can mean that employers could prefer one university’s qualification to another, which might either place you at an advantage or at a disadvantage based on the company that you want to work in.
+These types of differences can mean that employers may prefer one university’s qualification to another, which might either place you at an advantage or at a disadvantage based on the company that you want to work for.
 Make sure to check the educational structure offered by your dream institution before starting your admissions application.

 3. High Admission Requirements

-As expected, applying to a university or college in the United States is definitely a challenging task.
-While many universities highly consider academics, they also look for well-rounded individuals who are proficient in extracurricular activities as well.
-So, more than getting straight A’s in your classes is required if that is the only thing an applicant has to offer!
+As expected, applying to a university or college in the United States can be a challenging task.
+While many universities strongly consider academics, they may also look for well-rounded individuals who are active in extracurricular activities, leadership, service, or other areas.
+So, straight A’s alone may not be enough if that is the only thing an applicant has to offer.

-Standardized tests are another integral part of the admissions requirements, the most common of which is the rigorous SATs.
-Additionally, international students should be able to demonstrate their English proficiency by either taking a TOEFL or an IELTS exam.
-Depending on the nature of your course, other exams that may be required are GRE, ACT, MCAT, and LSAT exams.
+Standardized tests may be part of the admissions requirements, depending on the institution and program.
+Some universities require or consider the SAT or ACT, while others are test-optional or test-free.
+Additionally, international students may need to demonstrate English proficiency through a TOEFL, an IELTS, or another accepted English-language test.
+Depending on the nature of your course, other exams that may be required include the GRE, GMAT, MCAT, or LSAT.

 4. Lack of Social Benefits During Periods of Study

-For international students studying abroad in the United States, getting health insurance is a requirement, which means that you may incur additional expenses due to mandatory health insurance.
-So, keep this in mind since you might have to pay for your health insurance each semester.
+For international students studying abroad in the United States, health insurance requirements depend on visa category and school policy.
+J-1 exchange visitors must meet U.S. Department of State insurance requirements, while F-1 students are generally expected to follow the health insurance rules set by their university.
+In many cases, this means you may incur additional expenses due to mandatory student health insurance, so keep this in mind since you might have to pay for your health insurance each semester.

 5. Restrictions on Employment Opportunities and Work Benefits

-Alternatively, work options and employment opportunities after graduation are other complex factors that can disadvantage most international students.
+Alternatively, work options and employment opportunities after graduation are other complex factors that can disadvantage many international students.
 Due to immigration restrictions, finding work can be somewhat tricky.

 However, this does not mean that the process is impossible.
 Post-graduation opportunities are available with proper guidance and research.
-Options include the F-1 or M-1 type visa application.
-In order to gain further information in this regard, we suggest contacting the International Office of a particular university for proper advice on finding work opportunities in the U.S. for international students.
+For example, F-1 students may be eligible for Optional Practical Training (OPT), which is temporary employment directly related to their field of study.
+Students should review the rules carefully and contact the International Office of a particular university for proper advice on work opportunities in the U.S. for international students.

-Education is widely recognized as a fundamental right that should be accessible to all individuals, and the United States is one of the best destinations for higher education.
-However, it’s crucial to carefully evaluate the advantages and disadvantages of pursuing higher education before making a decision.
+Education is widely recognized as a fundamental right that should be accessible to all individuals, and the United States remains a leading destination for higher education.
+However, it is crucial to carefully evaluate the advantages and disadvantages of pursuing higher education before making a decision.
 Besides knowing the pros and cons of studying here, be sure to check out our guide on how you can apply to universities in the United States.

-We hope that this article on the pros and cons of the American Education System was helpful.
-To know more information on studying abroad, check out our Guide to Study in the USA and Available Programs for International Students sections!
+We hope that this article on the pros and cons of the American education system was helpful.
+To learn more about studying abroad, check out our Guide to Study in the USA and Available Courses for International Students sections!